Augmented pseudo-marginal Metropolis-Hastings for partially observed diffusion processes: Introduction

 Although stochastic differential equations (SDEs) have been ubiquitously applied in areas such as finance \citep[see e.g.][]{kalogeropoulos10, stramer17}, climate modelling \citep[see e.g.][]{Majda09, Chen14} and life sciences \citep[see e.g.][]{GoliWilk11,Fuchs_2013,Wilkinson06,picchini19}, their widespread uptake is hindered by the significant challenge of fitting such models to partial data at discrete times.
 General nonlinear, multivariate SDEs rarely admit analytic solutions, necessitating the use of a numerical solution (such as that obtained from the Euler-Maruyama scheme).
 The resulting discretisation error can be controlled through the use of intermediate time steps between observation instants.
 However, integrating over the uncertainty at these intermediate times can be computationally expensive.

 Upon resorting to discretisation, two approaches to Bayesian inference are apparent.
 If learning of both the static parameters and latent process is required, a Gibbs sampler provides a natural way of exploring the joint posterior.
 The well-studied dependence between the parameters and latent process can be problematic; see \cite{StramRobe01} for a discussion of the problem.
 Gibbs strategies that overcome this dependence have been proposed by \cite{StramRobe01} for reducible SDEs and by \cite{GoliWilk08}, \cite{Fuchs_2013}, \cite{Papaspiliopoulos13} and \cite{Meulen17} (among others) for irreducible SDEs.
 If primary interest lies in learning the parameters, pseudo-marginal Metropolis-Hastings (PMMH) schemes \citep{andrieu10,andrieu09b,stramer11,GoliWilk11} can be constructed to directly target the marginal parameter posterior, or, with simple modification, the joint posterior over both parameters and the latent process.
-PMMH requires running a particle filter (conditional on a proposed parameter value) at each iteration of the sampler to obtain an estimate of the marginal likelihood (henceforth referred to simply as the likelihood).
+PMMH requires running a particle filter (conditional on a proposed parameter value) at each iteration of the sampler to obtain an estimate of the marginal likelihood (henceforth referred to simply as the likelihood). {This can be computationally costly, especially in applications involving long time series, since the number of particles should be scaled in proportion to the number of data points $n$ to maintain a desired likelihood estimator variance \citep{berard14}}.
 To reduce the variance of the acceptance ratio (for a given number of particles), successive likelihood estimates can be positively correlated \citep{dahlin2015,deligiannidis2018}.
 The resulting correlated PMMH (CPMMH) scheme has been applied in the discretised SDE setting by \cite{GoliBrad19}; see also \cite{choppala2016} and \cite{tran2016}.